Chevey339/kelivo-docx/docs/download.md

 ## Install Notes

 - Android: download the APK from Releases and install on your device.
-- iOS: install via the TestFlight link above.
-App Store TBD.
+- iOS: install via the App Store or TestFlight link above.
 - OpenHarmony: download the hap or app from Releases and install on your device.
 App Store TBD.
 - Desktop: not supported yet.